-The National Indigenous Women's Resource Center will provide up to 3 days of on-site technical assistance to tribal domestic violence programs and shelters to build tribal capacity to respond to domestic violence, strengthen advocacy, and improve services for survivors of domestic violence, sexual assault, stalking, dating violence, and sex trafficking.
+The National Indigenous Women's Resource Center will provide up to 3 days of on-site technical assistance for tribal domestic violence programs and shelters to build tribal capacity to respond to domestic violence, strengthen advocacy, and improve services for survivors of domestic violence, sexual assault, stalking, dating violence, and sex trafficking.

 Technical assistance is available on a wide range of topics, including:

-- Tribal justice and jurisdictional issues
+- Strategy development to address tribal justice and jurisdictional issues

-- Program and staff development
+- Program development/staff development

-- Community organizing, community awareness, and education
+- Developing community organizing, community awareness, and education initiatives

-- Intersections of domestic violence and HIV/AIDS
+- Strategies addressing the intersections of domestic violence and HIV/AIDS

 - Prevention and intervention strategies

-All onsite visits will be scheduled from January 1 through August 31, 2019.
+All onsite visits will be scheduled from January 1 through August 31, 2021.